coders-garden/coders-garden-website-backend/README.md

 - To check for issues: `npm run lint`
 - To automatically fix fixable issues: `npm run lint:fix`

+## Code testing

+We use Jest for testing.
+You can run the tests with `npm test`.

 That's it!
 You are now ready to use our API to access community member data or explore other available routes.
 If you have any questions or encounter issues, feel free to reach out to us.
 Happy coding!